Wrapping Your Mind Around Brand Architecture – A Nike Case Study

 The start of this brand coming back in the 80’s when Sunny Vicaro decided to take a gamble and allocated all 2 million dollars of Nike’s endorsement budget on the back of Michael Jordan.

-As we all know, Michael Jordan has become a figure that changed the game for sponsorship endorsements and has since built one of the most influential brands in the world.
+As we all know, Michael Jordan has become a figure that changed the game for sponsorship endorsements and has since built one of the world’s most influential brands.